LydiaOuam/LydiaOuam/README.md

 (Verify you have docker and wsl2 on your computer)

-Clone the project on your computer
+* Clone the project on your computer
-Execute docker compose in the directory where you have put docker compose file -> docker-compose up if it crash, do another test
+Execute docker compose in the directory where you have put docker compose file

-After this, test network connexion between machines !
-* For namenode to spark-master
+-> docker-compose up

+if it crash, do another test

+* Connexion machnine
+All machines must have good communication between them, we must test it with ping from machine to another machine

+Enter into a machine

 -> docker exec -it namenode

+test ping from namenode to spark-master

 -> ping spark-master